topleft/mongo-crud-tutorial/readme.md

 Install [NodeJS](https://nodejs.org/en/).

-This will also install [NPM](https://docs.npmjs.com/getting-started/what-is-npm), which is a vital brick in your new path as a MEAN stack developer.
+This will also install [NPM](https://docs.npmjs.com/getting-started/what-is-npm), which is an essential brick in your new path as a MEAN stack developer.

 Some key words related to this topic that you may want to look up:
 * package.json